Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Introduction

 The remainder of the paper is presented as follows.
-In Sec. \ref{sec2}, we have discussed the Markovian master equation and the corresponding Lindblad operators for a pair of two-level systems interacting with a common bath.
-We mention here about the two types of local dynamics of the single-qubit systems that we will be considering in this paper, viz. the lone-qubit Markovian limit and the reduced non-Markovian dynamics.
-In Secs. \ref{sec3} and \ref{sec4}, we consider the lone-qubit Markovian dynamics.
-In Sec. \ref{sec3}, we discuss the EPR and heat current, their deficits, and the corresponding total deficits within the lone-qubit Markovian limit.
-In Sec. \ref{sec4}, we consider a complementarity of the total heat current deficit with shared two-party entanglement of the system's evolved state.
-In the succeeding three sections, we consider reduced non-Markovian dynamics, of which we examine several cases, differentiated by the type of interaction between the two system-qubits.
-In Sec. \ref{sec5}, we study the EPR and heat current, their deficits, and the corresponding total deficits in the non-Markovian cases.
-Non-Markovianity of the evolutions are demonstrated by using the Breuer-Laine-Piilo and Rivas-Hulega-Plenio approaches in Sec. \ref{sec6}.
-The complementarity with entanglement of total heat current deficit in the non-Markovian case is taken up in Sec. \ref{sec7}.
-A conclusion is presented in Sec. \ref{sec8}.
+In Sec. \ref{sec2} we discuss the Markovian master equation and the corresponding Lindblad operators for a pair of two-level systems interacting with a common bath.
+We mention here the two types of local dynamics of the single-qubit systems that we will be considering in this paper, viz., the lone-qubit Markovian limit and the reduced non-Markovian dynamics.
+In Sec. \ref{sec3} we discuss the EPR and heat current, their deficits, and the corresponding total deficits within the lone-qubit Markovian limit.
+In Secs. \ref{sec4} and \ref{sec5} we consider the reduced non-Markovian dynamics, of which we examine several cases, differentiated by the type of interaction between the two qubits of the system.
+In Sec. \ref{sec4} we study the EPR and heat current, their deficits, and the corresponding total deficits in the non-Markovian cases.
+Non-Markovianity of the evolutions is demonstrated by using the approaches of Breuer et al. and Rivas et al. in Sec. \ref{sec5}.
+The complementarity with entanglement of the total heat current deficit in the lone-qubit Markovian limit and the non-Markovian case is taken up in Sec. \ref{sec6}.
+A summary is presented in Sec. \ref{sec7}.